5 Tips On How To Handle Sales Rejection

 When you carry this emotional weight to your next sales opportunity, it results in a similar “rejection”.

-So you know sales rejection is just a BS story you tell yourself—but how can you use it to your advantage?
+So you know rejection in sales is just a BS story you tell yourself—but how can you use it to your advantage?

 Change your perspective.